 - Todaro, M. P. and S. C. Smith.
 2015.
 Economic Development.
-Pearson: New York City, 12th edition. - Accmoglu, Daron and James A. Robinson.
+Pearson: New York City, 12th edition. - Acemoglu, Daron and James A. Robinson.
 2012.
 Why Nations Fail: The Origins of Power, Prosperity, and Poverty.
 Crown Business, New York.

 Todaro and Smith can address development issues whereas Acemoglu and Robinson is a reader on the political economy of institutions and development.
 Other required readings and audio material will be listed in the Course Schedule section, along with links to access the material.
-Additional material will be handed out in class, posted on Blackboard, or emailed.
+Additional material will be handed out in class or posted on Canvas.